 The goal isn’t to become “good at meditating”.
 The point of meditation is simply to train focus on the present and to let go of judgements.

 Let go of attachment to a specific outcome.
 We never know what we will experience during meditation.
-We can practice opening to whatever happens in a particular session.
+We want to practice being aware and accepting of where our mind goes in any particular session.

 🛑 Mindfulness is a religious practice.